 Yetu enjoys summer beach trips, traveling and spending time with family.

 |Melissa Sampson-Grier||Transformation Manager|

-Melissa Sampson-Grier currently works for the Oregon Department of Human Services as the Race & Equity Transformation Manager where she is tasked with re-imagining & supporting equity efforts across the organization.
-She has over 20 years of Child Welfare, Tribal & community engagement experience and is known for her skills as a facilitator, curriculum developer and leader in racial equity efforts.
+Melissa Sampson-Grier currently works for the Oregon Department of Human Services as the Race & Equity Transformation Manager where she is tasked with re-imagining and supporting equity efforts across the organization.
+She has over 20 years of Child Welfare, Tribal and community engagement experience and is known for her skills as a facilitator, curriculum developer and leader in racial equity efforts.
 Prior to transitioning to the State, Melissa worked as the Foster Care Program Coordinator for the Confederated Tribes of Grand Ronde.
 She is a member of the Yakama Nation and proud alumni of Washington State University where she majored in Human Development and Sociology.
-Outside of work Melissa enjoys spending time with her three children, Brittany, Alayna & Eddie.
+Outside of work Melissa enjoys spending time with her three children, Brittany, Alayna and Eddie.

 |LeMont Boyd||Transformation Manager |

 LeMont Boyd started his career at the Oregon Department of

 Human Services in 2000.
 LeMont spent 19 years working in Child Welfare

 Programs as a caseworker, visitation program supervisor and protective services

 supervisor.
 He has served as one of the founding members and chair of the